Ruchithrt/WordCraft/README.md

    - Choose from the available options such as "Convert to Upper Case," "Convert to Lower Case," "Clear Formatting," "Copy to Clipboard," or "Speak."

 3. **Enjoy the Convenience:**
-   - Enhance your text-related tasks with the convenience and efficiency of TextUtils.
+   - Enhance your text-related tasks with the convenience and efficiency of WordCraft.